raumzeitlabor/rzl-homepage/README.md

     fetch = +refs/pull/*/head:refs/pull/upstream/*

 This then allows you to fetch pull requests using `git fetch --all` without being required to add the forked repository itself as a remote.
+You can also check out a single pull request using e.g. `git checkout refs/pull/upstream/78` (for pullrequest #78) to test the change.

 We usually cherry-pick or rebase changes on top of master to keep a linear history if possible.
 If a change has several well-made commits and it makes